CALL US ON 020 7234 0200 FOR A FREE INITIAL CHAT

 • Managing your portfolio of registered trade marks and design rights in the UK and internationally to ensure that these rights remain in force.

-With the UK no longer part of the EU, it is often necessary for businesses to separately implement and maintain measures for the protection of their intellectual property rights in the UK and in the EU.
+With the UK no longer part of the EU, it is often necessary for businesses to separately implement and maintain measures for the protection of their IP rights in the UK and in the EU.
 Waterfront has the relevant knowledge and experience to navigate these different regimes and a network of European partners who can assist when required.

 Our expert anti-counterfeiting lawyers can help to: